samrith-s/react-select-input/README.md

-collapseOnEscape | Boolean | `true` While focused, hitting Escape collapse the select. collapseOnSelect | Boolean | `true` Upon selection collapses the select. autoFocus | Boolean | `true` On mount, focus the input field. clearable | Boolean | `true` Show an icon to clear the entire select.
-Work in progress. options | Array | `[ ]` Array of options to use while rendering the list. noOptions | JSX | `undefined` JSX to render when no option matches search.
+collapseOnEscape | Boolean | `true` While focused, hitting Escape collapse the select. collapseOnSelect | Boolean | `true` Upon selection collapses the select. autoFocus | Boolean | `true` On mount, focus the input field. clearable | Boolean | `true` Show an icon to clear the entire select. options | Array | `[ ]` Array of options to use while rendering the list. noOptions | JSX | `undefined` JSX to render when no option matches search.